Fishkill Injury Attorney Serving Wappingers Falls, Beacon, Lagrangeville and Nearby Areas of Hudson Valley

 Ira Maurer reviews your case for free so that he can learn about your case and explain your options, while you decide if moving forward with a claim is something you want to do.

 If you or a loved one was recently injured as a train passenger, please call the Maurer Law Firm at 845-896-5295 for a free case review.
-Ira Maurer has more than 35 years of experience with train accident cases and serves all of Poughkeepsie, Fishkill and the nearby areas.
+Ira Maurer has more than 40 years of experience with train accident cases and serves all of Fishkill, Myers Corner, Wappingers Falls, Beacon, LaGrangeville and nearby areas of Hudson Valley.